iterative/dvc.org/content/docs/dvclive/dvclive-with-dvc.md

 # DVCLive with DVC

-Even though DVCLive does not require DVC, they can integrate in several useful
+Even though DVCLive does not require DVC, they can integrate in a couple useful
 ways:

 - The [outputs](#outputs) DVCLive produces are recognized by `dvc exp`,